Medical Policy: 07.01.72

 Alternative and brand names for the procedure include corneal crosslinking, corneal collagen crosslinking, C3-R, CCL and KXL.

-The two basic types of corneal cross-linking are:
+In review: The two basic types of corneal cross-linking are:

 The IPG stratifies their recommendations for corneal CXL as follows: “Most of the published evidence on photochemical corneal collagen cross-linkage (CXL) using riboflavin and ultraviolet A (UVA) for keratoconus and keratectasia relates to the technique known as 'epithelium-off' CXL'.
 'Epithelium-on (transepithelial) CXL' is a more recent technique and less evidence is available on its safety and efficacy.
 Either procedure (epithelium-off or epithelium-on CXL) can be combined with other interventions, and the evidence base for these combination procedures (known as 'CXL-plus') is also limited.
 Therefore, different recommendations apply to the variants of this procedure, as follows: